-It’s safe to say that times are changing.
+It’s safe to say that times are changing in the financial services industry.
 The way we choose which brands we’re going to be loyal to and our overall expectations of them means that a company’s underlining ethos and delivery of products and services is extremely influential when it comes to consumer decision-making.
-It means that the way businesses think, deliver and innovate is crucial.
+It means that the way finance businesses think, deliver and innovate is crucial.

 Consumers want results, and they want companies to provide better experiences.
 Offering products and services without putting the consumer front-of-mind can obliterate an organization.